miku/haw-di-bim-lv22/ProgrammingQuotes.md

-# Quotes about Programming and Software
+# Quotes about Programming, Software and related things

 ## Fixing the World